ivytechone/BuildNumberGenerator/README.md

 # BuildNumberGenerator
-Generates unique build numbers for based on branch and date.
+Generates unique build numbers based on branch name and date.

 The goal here is to produce internal build numbers for other projects.
 The format should be